CY83R-3X71NC710N/distracting-websites/README.md

 The tool now includes a feature that asks the user for the task they want to achieve before determining if a website is productive.
 This user input is used by the AI to determine the relevance of websites, making the tool more effective in blocking irrelevant websites and improving productivity.

+# New Feature: Obtaining Information Directly from Websites

+The tool now includes a feature that obtains information directly from the website to determine its relevance for the task.
+This allows the AI to make more informed decisions about whether a website is productive or not, improving the accuracy of the tool.

+# New Feature: Asking Additional Questions

+The tool now includes a feature that asks the user additional questions if the task they provide is too general.
+This helps the AI to better understand the user's needs and make more accurate determinations about the relevance of websites.

 # TODO:
 The AI needs to ask additional questions about their task if they provide a task too general, and it needs to find information directly from the website to determine if it is productive for the task.